 The selection committee shall be comprised of the department chairperson (or equivalent), three to five full-time regular (tenured) members of the department (or closely related discipline) to be chosen by the department, and the area dean.
 With the approval of the department chair, area dean and the Chief Instructional Officer, contract (probationary) faculty may serve on the committee.
-The committee may be increased by no more than two members, if necessary, to meet District EEO requirements.
+The committee shall include an Equal Employment Opportunity representative; the committee may be increased by no more than two members, if necessary, to meet District EEO requirements.
 The Chief Human Resources Officer/EEO Officer may serve as an ex officio member of the committee but shall have no vote.